rojarsmith/stm32-knight/stm32-knight-iap-touchgfx-bootloader/README.md

 Paired with `stm32-knight-iap-touchgfx-app`.

-Jump
+## Jump

+Press and hold the right arrow key on the motherboard:

-Hold joy to right and click Wakeup button→Jump to APP_0
+- Right key and click Wakeup button: Jump to APP_0

-Hold joy to left and click Wakeup button→Jump to APP_1
+- Left key and click Wakeup button: Jump to APP_1

 ## Troubleshooting

-Failed to launch GDB: Error finishing flash operation (from target-download)
+**Failed to launch GDB: Error finishing flash operation (from target-download)**

+Check:

+- Change the USB port used by the PC to connect to the ST-Link.
+If you use a multi-layer USB HUB, try to change it to a USB port directly plugged into the computer host.

-STM32_Programmer_CLI -c port=SWD mode=UR -halt
+- STM32_Programmer_CLI -c port=SWD mode=UR -halt

-STM32_Programmer_CLI -c port=SWD mode=UR -e all -d build/cm7/build/stm32-knight-iap-touchgfx-bootloader-cm7.elf -rst
+- STM32_Programmer_CLI -c port=SWD mode=UR -e all -d build/cm7/build/stm32-knight-iap-touchgfx-bootloader-cm7.elf -rst

-Hardware failures
+- Hardware failures